L’ANSE AU SABLE

 Our Mission: To provide nutritious flavorful meals in a jar that promote a healthy lifestyle.

 At Jarz we try to stay clear of anything that has been processed or refined.
 We know that it is important to eat foods that are as close to their natural state as possible, like vegetables, fruits, grains, legumes, seeds and nuts.
-We take pride in using the highest quality products and use organic and local ingredients whenever possible.
+We take pride in using the highest quality products and use local ingredients whenever possible.
 Eating in a conscious way allows us to keep striving for a bright mind, healthy body, and happy spirit!

 Madame Taco serves ‘made-on-site’ Mexican soft corn tacos (gluten –free) with various fillings, notably the slow-roasted, smoky Yucatecan Pulled Pork, and Organic Refried Black Beans, Fresh Salsas and her signature Mexican Rice Pudding.
 Recipes are authentic Mexican, based on the fare from the Little Mexican Cooking School in the Mayan Riviera, which Patti Murphy (AKA Mme Taco) co-founded in 2009.
 Ingredients used are fresh, local, and organic as much as possible.
 Come for a taco, and stay to talk about Mexican food, or exchange travel stories and recipes, with Patti.